natdeanlewissoftwire/DevOps-Course-Starter/README.md

 Once generated save your API Key and API Token in .env as TRELLO_API_KEY and TRELLO_API_TOKEN respectively

+Also, save your trello organisation id under ID_ORGANIZATION in .env

 ## Running the App

 Once the all dependencies have been installed, start the Flask app in development mode within the Poetry environment by running: